 Some tourists prefer to visit when it is less crowded and the rates are cheaper for accommodation and car hire due to low demand.

-Can I drive the Ring Road of Iceland in the winter?
+Can I Drive the Ring Road of Iceland in the Winter?

-You can definitely drive the Ring Road during the winter months.
+You can definitely drive the Ring Road during the winter in Iceland.
 Since it’s Iceland’s most popular road it is generally well-maintained.
 That said, Iceland has unpredictable weather in the winter.
 The roads are often very slippery and snowstorms can strike at any moment.
 So even though the Ring Road is smooth and paved you could still end up having to wait out a storm for your own safety.

 The winter season means taking extra caution by hiring a 4×4 car and driving slower than you would during warmer months because of the unpredictable weather and conditions.
 That means it will take you longer to get around the island, so take that into consideration when planning the length of your trip and booking your rental car to ensure you are giving yourself plenty of time.

-Tips for self-driving on the Ring Road
+Tips for Self-Driving on the Iceland Ring Road

 - Make sure that you drive on the correct side of the road.
 In Iceland, you will need to drive on the right side of the road.
 If you’re from the UK, Australia or other countries that typically drive on the left then take extra care to remember this tip.